 Bloomsbury is the London we know from books and films.
 On the other hand, Fitzrovia is more modern and fast-paced.
 You can see business buildings and lots of shops there.
 The beauty of this walk lays in the contrast between the two.
 Within very short time you can experience so many different things.

 I did this walk long time ago but I still remember it very well.
-It was one of the first walks (if not the first) that I did in London after moving to Reading.
+It was one of the first walks (if not the first) that I did in London after moving out from the city.
 That time, it provided much needed time and space to relax, give my thoughts a rest and explore the awesome city.
 I hope it’ll do the same for you.

 Bloomsbury and Fitzrovia walk: Along Tottenham Court Road

 Bloomsbury is located east of and Fitzrovia west of wide Tottenham Court Road.
-At the sound of this name I can only picture tube station with the same name and an old sky-scraper that is grey and boring.
-But actually, as you go further along Tottenham Court Road (towards Euston Rd) it becomes much more enjoyable.
+When I think of Tottenham Court Road I can only picture tube station with the same name and an old sky-scraper that is grey and boring, which was there until recently.
+Now, the site has been overtaken by Crossrail construction and looks more modern and appealing than it used.
+As you go further along Tottenham Court Road (towards Euston Rd) it becomes more enjoyable.

-I like its wide pavements, plenty of furniture shops and, of course Tap Coffee.
-There are also some other food places worth visiting – Franco Manca with its sourdough pizza, Japanese Canteen and one of my favourite chain bakeries Kamps.
+I like its wide pavements, plenty of furniture shops and Tap Coffee.
+There are also some other food places worth visiting – Franco Manca with its sourdough pizza, and Japanese Canteen.
 Tottenham Court Road links together Oxford Street and Marylebone Road/Euston Road and that’s like being a bridge between two different worlds – hustle and bustle of Oxford Street and seriousness of Euston.

 Bloomsbury and Fitzrovia walk: The secret of Bloomsbury

-The secret of the area, however, is in the backstage.
+The secret of the area, however, is at the backstage.
 Even if the front looks interesting and tempts you to stay, it is at the backstage that things are happening.
-And so, east from TCR there is Bloomsbury with its famous houses.
-None of them go higher than 3-4 storeys, I believe, and they are all finished with dark graphite bricks with creamy additions.
+East from TCR there is Bloomsbury with its famous houses.
+None of them go higher than 3-4 storeys, I believe.
+They are finished with dark graphite bricks with creamy additions.
 Among them there is (not so) hidden University of London (with its massive senate building), British Museum and lots of hotels.
-Once you enter the area it seems you’re in a different world than the rest of the city.
 It’s a very touristic area but definitely worth visiting in your spare time.
 Gardens around Bloomsbury are open to the public and there are also free walks offered from time to time.
 Bloomsbury Festival that takes place in the Autumn is a great way to explore the area and get to know its history.

 Bloomsbury and Fitzrovia walk: Eclectic Fitzrovia